-As a dentist, I believe that Ultrasonic denture cleaners are the most effective way of making sure your dentures are as clean as possible.
+As a dentist, I believe that it's important to use one of the best ultrasonic denture cleaners.
+The good ones are EASILY the most effective way of making sure that your dentures are as clean as possible.

 An ultrasonic denture cleaner is basically a small tub containing a liquid, (usually water) which has high-frequency sound waves projected through it.
 The ultrasound within the liquid causes tiny bubbles to appear and collapse, very quickly, all through the liquid.